 I continued working with my frags.
 I perused articles from my blog reader on minimalism, mindfulness, humor, and recovery.
 I returned to my self-portrait practice.

 The Chef got sick Saturday night; something viral.
-I wanted to fill the house with good medicine so I took the remote away from him and cued up a couple of hours worth of Jerry Seinfeld’s show Comedians In Cars Getting Coffee.
+I wanted to fill the house with good medicine so I took the remote away and cued up a couple of hours worth of Jerry Seinfeld’s show Comedians In Cars Getting Coffee.
 We were both enlightened by it.
 This could also count as part of my physical practice since my own immune system was bolstered by the laughter and learning.

 I finished reading The Blind Assassin and started reading An American Princess: The Many Lives of Allene Tew.
 It’s another true story.